Sergio-Jensen/sergio-jensen.github.io/_publications/2024/growth.md

 ---
-title:          "How does complex knowledge promote regional economic growth within the ``Belt and Road''?"
+title:          "How does complex knowledge promote regional economic growth within the "Belt and Road"?"
 # date:           2024-06-12 00:01:00 +0800
 selected:       false
 pub:            "Journal of the Knowledge Economy"